ristep/smanzy_backend/PROJECT_SUMMARY.md

 ## Overview

-A complete, production-ready REST API for user management with JWT authentication and role-based access control (RBAC) has been generated in Go.
+A complete, production-ready REST API for user management with JWT authentication, role-based access control (RBAC), and media management has been generated in Go.

-**Project Path**: `/home/ristep/Development/go/um_starter_jwt_go`
+**Project Path**: `/home/ristep/Development/go/smanzy_backend`

 ## Project Statistics